anton-reznikov/infinite-scroll/README.md

-## an example of implementing infinite scrool in your app
+## an example of implementing infinite scrool into your app